richielokay/richielokay.com/README.md

 This runner uses apron, which sets up an environment for functional front-end testing.
 Apron is a very small wrapper around a [jsdom](https://github.com/tmpvar/jsdom) instance.
 The target DOM is rendered and scripts are processed.
 If runtime errors are thrown, the test automatically fails.
 Otherwise, the window object is passed to consecutive test steps.

 Test step files export a function that accepts a window object as a parameter and returns a promise.
 Within this function, other test frameworks may be used for unit testing, as long as they are ```require()```-able in node.js.
-It's easiest to use node's [assertion framework](http://nodejs.org/api/assert.html).
+It's easiest to use node's [assert module](http://nodejs.org/api/assert.html).
 The following is the ```validate.js``` step from above:

 ```javascript
 var Promise = require('promise');